 Top 5 Major Banks in Washington DC

-TIP: Our business formation service includes a free banking resolution for your use.
+TIP: Our business formation service includes a free banking solution.

 Now that you’ve registered your business name you need to obtain a business license for your company – this authorizes your company to do business in your city or county.
 Typically this also involves registering for state taxes and permits (the city may require them as part of the business licensing process).

-DBA: Your Fictitious Business Name should be valid for 5 years (unless you change company name or other information listed on the FBN) at which point you’ll need to renew it with the county.
+DBA: Your Fictitious Business Name should be valid for 5 years (unless you change the company name or other information listed on the FBN) at which point you’ll need to renew it with the county.

 LLC: Washington corporations are required to file a Periodic Report with the Washington Secretary of State biennially on or before April 1, in addition to general taxation.
-Information on your business’s taxes can be found here.
+Information on your business’ taxes can be found here.
 Depending on the nature of your business, you may also need to periodically renew operating permits.

 Corporation: Your business must keep corporate records at its principal place of business.
 Once every two years by April 1, an officer of your corporation must file an annual report.
 LLCs and Corporations will pay a filing cost of $300.